The History of the Young Caymanian Leadership Awards

 2012 Garth Arch (R), Orchid Morrison, Dara Flowers Burke, Casandra Morris, Samantha Widmer

 2013 Shomari Scott (R), Michael Blackburn, Melanie Scott, Marzeta Bodden, Victor Crumbley

 2014 Kadi Merren-Pentney (R), Chevala Burke, Lydia Warren, Michael Lockwood, Dr. Katrina Jurn

-2015 Kellie McGee-Sandy (R), Robbie Cribb, Stephen Watler, Rebekah Jeffersen, Dr. Taylor Burrowes
+2015 Kellie McGee-Sandy (R), Robbie Cribb, Stephen Watler, Rebekah Jefferson, Dr. Taylor Burrowes

 2016 Brianna Wilkerson (R), Tedrick Green, Dr. Lexi Bodden, Kristina Maxwell, Shena Ebanks

-2017 Alice Ramos, Faith Gealey, Matt Brown, Stacie Sybersma, Yentel McGaw
+2017 Faith Gealey (R), Alice Ramos, Matt Brown, Stacie Sybersma, Yentel McGaw